 Home Affairs actually suggests just writing a statement for this section, which you might choose to sign as a stat dec (we just submitted signed statements in the end, one from each of us about the progression of our relationship).
 Quoting directly from their document checklist, include information about:

-The next step is to gather a few additional pieces of personal information before finally sitting down to work on the application.
-Read all about that process in this next post.
+The next step is to gather a few additional pieces of personal information before finally sitting down to work on the online application and upload your evidence:

 I hope this information has been helpful and I wish you so much luck on your Australian Partner Visa journey!
 Feel free to ask any questions below and I will do my very best to answer them.

 * I am not a migration agent or affiliated with Home Affairs in any way, so all the information provided in these posts and in the comments below is based entirely on my own experience and my own understanding of the application process.

 If you found this post helpful and want to contribute to some of the costs associated with running BrookeAroundTown.com, I would be infinitely grateful!